• About

 Cricut Joy has a free app to help you create your own Smart Labels.
 To see how to use it for simple labels, cards, vinyl, Iron-On, and paper crafts, read My Exact Guide To The New Cricut Joy App.

-Did you get a new Cricut machine for Christmas?
-There’s a new post that has you covered for how to set it up, get started, and everything you need to know as a beginner.
-Click here to read it!
+New Cricut Owner?
+This post has you covered for how to set it up, get started, and everything you need to know as a beginner.

 This project took me a whole 10 minutes.
 Yep.
 TEN MINUTES!
 I’m kicking myself that I didn’t do this sooner.
 Here’s what I did and how to copy it for your own cart.